MicrosoftDocs/architecture-center/docs/web-apps/guides/multi-region-app-service/multi-region-app-service-content.md

 1. Create an Azure Front Door profile with:

     - An endpoint.
     - An origin group with two origins, each with a priority of 1.
-The equal priority values tells Azure Front Door to route traffic to the applications in both regions equally (active-active).
+The equal priority values tell Azure Front Door to route traffic to the applications in both regions equally (active-active).
     - A route.

 1. [Limit network traffic to the web apps only from the Azure Front Door instance](/azure/app-service/app-service-ip-restrictions#restrict-access-to-a-specific-azure-front-door-instance).